rjury-sumo/sumologic-steampipe/README.md

 curl -X POST -H "X-Sumo-Category:steampipe/check/$check" -H "X-Sumo-Host:`hostname`" -H "X-Sumo-Name:$filename" -T "$outputpath/$filename" $SUMO_STEAMPIPE_CHECK_URL
 ```

-## Querying the csv formatted checks data in sumologic
+## Querying the csv formatted check events in SumoLogic
 Each collection csv might have a unique column format so we use parse csv operator in sumo noting the column names for each check type.

 Example query showing CIS checks in alsrm status